 - Home Equity Line of Credit (HELOC): If you have had a mortgage for a couple of years, you have probably increased your equity or ownership stake in the home.
-A HELOC lets you borrow funds against the equity that you own in the home, using the home as collateral.
+A home equity line of credit (HELOC) lets you borrow funds against the equity that you own in the home, using the home as collateral.
 It works like a credit card where funds can be borrowed and repaid providing flexibility to the borrower.
 In order to calculate your monthly expenditure with a HELOC, use our HELOC payments calculator.

 - Home Equity Loan: In this type of loan, you can borrow a lump-sum amount depending on how much equity you own in the home.
 It is similar to a HELOC as home equity determines how much you can borrow, and the home is the collateral.
 However, in a home equity loan, you receive a lump-sum amount rather than a revolving credit.

 - Personal Loan: You can borrow funds without putting up your home as collateral by taking a personal loan.
-The interest rate charged is relatively higher than a HELOC or home equity loan as the lender has a higher risk due to the lack of collateral.
+The interest rate charged for a personal loan is higher than a HELOC or home equity loan as the lender has a higher risk due to the lack of collateral.

-- Reverse Mortgage: In a reverse mortgage as the name suggests, the lender pays you installments, rather than you having to make mortgage payments.
+- Reverse Mortgage: A reverse mortgage allows senior homeowners to borrow money using their home equity without needing to make any further mortgage payments.
+The lender can pay you through installments to set up a steady stream of cash, or you can receive a lump-sum amount.
+Instead of making mortgage payments, the interest accumulates and is taken out of your home equity.
 This type of loan is used by senior citizens who use their equity in the home to receive monthly payments by lenders, creating another source of income during retirement.